kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 The statues of Socrates and Diotima shown in this blog are exhibited outside the [Undercroft](https://www.uwa.edu.au/theatres/venues/undercroft) of [The University of Western Australia](https://www.uwa.edu.au/).

-All other illustrations were generated using [XeLaTeX](https://www.overleaf.com/learn/latex/XeLaTeX) and applicable TeX packages, including the [TikZ-PGF suite](https://github.com/pgf-tikz/pgf).
+Apart from highlighted code, all other illustrations were generated using [XeLaTeX](https://www.overleaf.com/learn/latex/XeLaTeX) and applicable TeX packages, including the [TikZ-PGF suite](https://github.com/pgf-tikz/pgf).
 Much code that is freely available on the Web was accessed for guidance on typesetting these illustrations.